First Club Time Trial 2018

 Mallorca spring training camp 2018

 38 T3ers and a few welcome guests gathered on the island of Mallorca 5th – 9th April for a fabulous four days of cycling, some swimming and running and plenty of fun.
 A huge thanks to Laura Shilling for all the work she put in to organising us all.
+Bob Kelly’s very witty reflections on the trip can be read here.

 Another great season for T3 comes to a close